dugokontov/til/raspberry-pi/printing-server-hp-1018.md

 ```sh
 sudo make install install-hotplug cups
 ```

+If you get error message `Error: system-config-printer-udev is installed`, remove it with the suggested command (eg. `sudo apt-get remove system-config-printer-udev`).

 6. Plug in the HP Laserjet 1018 printer, and switch it on.
 Orange light should flash and the printer motor will run for a few seconds, indicating firmware has been downloaded successfully.
 Verify it has with: